On graphs embeddable in a layer of a hypercube and their extremal numbers: Conclusions

 \section{Conclusions}

-The focus of this paper is to investigate the class of layered graphs and their Tur\'an density in a hypercube.
+The focus of this paper is to investigate the class of layered graphs and their Tur\'an density in the hypercube.
 Recall that graphs that are not layered have positive Tur\'an density in a hypercube.
 First, we developed a characterisation of layered graphs in terms of very nice colorings, that is a convenient tool to analyse them.
-Then, we proved that any odd subdivision of a complete graph is layered and has a zero Tur\'an density.
-Similarly, we showed that any even subdivision of any complete bipartite graph is layered, and for such a $k$-subdivision with $k\geq 8$ it also has a zero Tur\'an density.
+Then, we proved that any odd subdivision of a complete graph is layered and has zero Tur\'an density.
+Similarly, we showed that any even subdivision of any complete bipartite graph is layered, and for such a $k$-subdivision, where $k$ is divisible by $4$ and $k\geq 8$, it also has zero Tur\'an density.
 This leaves first question:\\